 There are many forms of discrimination in the workplace.
 Discrimination can be proven in a variety of ways, including: direct evidence, circumstantial evidence, pattern or practice evidence or workplace policies that have a disparate impact on a particular group or class of individuals.

-Different types of discrimination claims are viewed differently by courts.
+Different types of employment discrimination claims are viewed differently by courts.
 For example, an employee that feels that he or she was terminated from their job because of their disability has to prove several elements of their claim (Does the condition meet the definition of “disability” under the law?
 Can they perform the essential functions of their job with or without a reasonable accommodation?) in order to prevail.
 On the other hand, the burdens of proof in a claim under the Equal Pay Act are different than other forms of discrimination.
-The employment lawyers at Florin Gray Bouzas Owens are available to discuss your case with you, and can help you determine if you were a victim of discrimination.
+The employment lawyers at Florin Gray Bouzas Owens are available to discuss your case with you, and can help you determine if you were a victim of employment discrimination.

-Discrimination can include:
+Employment Discrimination Can include:

 - Forced Resignation/Constructive Discharge